testflows/TestFlows-WebSite/source/handbook/index.md

 ## Use `--debug` in Code

 You can also trigger actions in your test code based on if [--debug] option was specified or not.
-When [--debug] option is specified the value can be retrieved from `settings.debug` as follows
+When [--debug] option is specified, the value can be retrieved from `settings.debug` as follows

 ```python